isdsucph/isds2022/src/content/post/install.md

 `pip install [name of package]`

-#### Using Jypyter notebook
+#### Using notebooks through the classic Jypyter Notebook interface
-The [Jupyter Notebook App](https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/what_is_jupyter.html#notebook-app) can be launched by clicking on the Jupyter Notebook icon installed by Anaconda in the start menu (only Windows) or by typing the following either in a terminal (on Mac/Linux) or cmd (on Windows).
+The [Jupyter Notebook App](https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/what_is_jupyter.html#notebook-app) can be launched by typing the following either in the `Anaconda Prompt`, a terminal (on Mac/Linux) or cmd (on Windows).

 `jupyter notebook`

 This will launch a new browser window (or a new tab) showing the Notebook Dashboard, a sort of control panel that allows (among other things) to select which notebook to open.

+#### Using notebooks through JypyterLab
+[JupyterLab](https://jupyterlab.readthedocs.io/en/stable/getting_started/starting.html) can be launched by typing the following either in the `Anaconda Prompt`, a terminal (on Mac/Linux) or cmd (on Windows).

+`jupyter lab`

+This will launch a new browser window (or a new tab) showing a control panel similar to the classic Jupyter Notebook that, besides the same as the classic notebook interface, allows to browse the project files through the file browser.
+Note that the classic notebook interface can always be reached through JupyterLab by clicking on [Help] in the menu bar and then [Launch Classic Notebook].

 #### Getting friendly with Jupyter